hidesoon/Indeed/README.md

 This project is currently under development, feel free to poke around and use what there is though.

-Here's a general path for the (ok, any data-centric) project if you're an optimist.
+Here's a general path for the project if you're an optimist.
 (Currently we're at the second bubble.)
 ![alt tag](Path.png)

-The indeed.py file provides a class for extracting all job postings for a search term, cleaning the data and giving a basic summary of the results, (takes care of the first bubble above).
+indeed.py provides a class for extracting all job postings for a search term, cleaning the data and giving a basic summary of the results, (takes care of the first bubble above).
 It'll give the word:wordCount, with options to: make the words into bigrams, add the part of speech per word, find the local frequencies of the words and adjust the data according to a few filters.
 There is a suggested database architecture in the indeed_project directory along with a little helper robot to extract and store all the data into the database.

 Specifics on the indeed.py program: